 (c) must cause notice, and such particulars as the CEO thinks fit, of the appellable decision to be published in the Gazette.

-[Regulation 16BD inserted in Gazette 5 Dec 2013 p.
+[Regulation 16BD inserted: Gazette 5 Dec 2013 p.
 5686.]

 16BE.
 Appeals against decisions in respect of noise management plan for shooting venue